-High variability of the current mental health practices around the globe: Twenty days in the lives of psychiatrists and other mental health care professionals from all over the world
+High variability of the current mental health practices around the globe: 20 days in the lives of psychiatrists and other mental healthcare professionals from all over the world

 AbstractIntroduction: The present is the future of the past, and the past of the future.
 This journal as well as this paper endeavour to document